 All activities have been designed to inspire and involve Buxton's local businesses, schools and charities to encourage people to make the most of interacting with nature.

 Community Day of Action

-The people of Buxton will all be coming together to promote biodiversity at this free, fun community event - come and join in!
+The people of Buxton all came together to promote biodiversity at a free, fun community event on Saturday 15th September.

 Family Forest School

 Come and have fun in the forest!
 Our free sessions at Miller's Dale are a great way to build confidence, make friends and have plenty of fun.

 We also run our local Forest School sessions for local Buxton Schools.
 Last year we worked with Burbage Primary School (a group of mixed year 1-6 children) and Fairfield Infants School (two groups from year 2).
 Each group attended three sessions and built bird boxes, planted trees, learnt about the water cycle and lots more!

 Perfect for pre-schoolers, this nature-based playgroup at the Serpentine Community Farm in Buxton is full of fun!
 Free thanks to funding from Nestlé Waters, it’s very popular so booking is essential!